 Various affiliates of ours are involved in this offering and our operations.
 Moody Securities, LLC, which is a member of the Financial Industry Regulatory Authority, Inc., or FINRA, is the dealer manager for this offering and will provide dealer manager services to us in this offering.
 Mr. Robert W. Engel, our Chief Financial Officer, is an officer of our dealer manager.
 Our dealer manager is indirectly owned by Mr. Moody.
 For more information regarding our officers and the officers of our advisor and dealer manager, see the "Management" section of this prospectus.
-Another affiliate, Moody National Hospitality Management, LLC, our property manager, will perform certain hotel manager may engage affiliated sub-property managers to provide management and leasing services at select, individual hospitality properties.
+Another affiliate, Moody National Hospitality Management, LLC, our property manager, will perform certain hotel management services for us and our operating partnership.
+Our property manager is controlled by Mr. Moody.
+In addition, our property manager may engage affiliated sub-property managers to provide management and leasing services at select, individual hospitality properties.